eba-ts/tradeshift-app-samples/java-springboot/README.md

 - Maven 3 or later version
 - Application on Tradeshift App Developer

+# Test

+Do not forget to set Env variable to test pass.

 # Build

     Application must be hosted behind HTTPS so that Tradeshift server can pass credentials securely.
 When deploying, you need to make sure you host the app using HTTPS.